Addicted to Bass: European video

 The European Music Video was inspired by the 1979 movie Mad Max, filmed using the same roads in the You Yangs region of Australia and also featured actors Megan Dorman and Kick Gurry.
 The video was conceived and directed by Jolyon Watkins (Exit Films, Australia) and was a finalist for music promo of the year of the 2002 Muzik Magazine awards.

-The video begins with two bored girls (played by Dorman & Amiel Daemion herself) getting off a bus and looking for some fun, until they spot a black modified unoccupied 1974 Ford Falcon (XB) which resembles the iconic V8 Interceptor Pursuit Special from Mad Max parked next to a Bank of Australasia in Lancefield, Victoria.
+The video begins with two bored girls (played by Dorman and Amiel Daemion herself) getting off a bus and looking for some fun, until they spot a black modified unoccupied 1974 Ford Falcon (XB) which resembles the iconic V8 Interceptor Pursuit Special from Mad Max parked next to a Bank of Australasia in Lancefield, Victoria.
 They steal it, but before they could drive off, two male bank robbers have robbed the bank and attempt to flee the scene in the car as it was theirs.
 They notice the girls inside, who immediately speed off with the robbers bag of stolen money.
 In the confusion, the robbers are arrested by police.

 The girls enjoy their joyride through the country roads until they are pursued by two Main Force Patrol (MFP) officers in a yellow interceptor that resembles to the ones used in the opening chase sequence in Mad Max.
 Ultimately the girls find the bag of stolen money in the backseat along with an explosive dye bomb planted inside, they subdue the MFP officers by throwing the dye bomb at their interceptor’s windscreen, making them lose sight and spin out in the process thus the officers start fighting.

 Afterwards another MFP officer (played by Gurry) is called in and pursues the duo, he then stops his interceptor and waits for the girls just as they are speeding towards him.
 They both play a game of chicken with their cars and ultimately the MFP officer spins out but continues to pursuit.

 The climax ends with both the MFP officer and the girls go neck-and-neck down the road.
 The MFP officer takes off his sunglasses to get a clear view of the girls, until they brake off and the MFP officer without watching, crashes his interceptor straight through a caravan towed by a broken down pick-up truck, similar to the stunt in Mad Max.

 The MFP officer climbs out of his vehicle unharmed and looks at the girls in disappointment and defeat, they then once again speed off into the distance.